Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 ```

 The first and third captured matches represent the endpoints / characters specified in the *node* string of the signal lanes.
+The intention in WaveDrom 3.3.0 is for lower-case letters to be visible as node labels in the signal lane, while upper-case ones are meant to be invisible.
-One of the constraints is that these characters must be either lower- or upper-case ones (Unicode included).
+In formal terms, the node labels must obey the constraint that they must be either lower- or upper-case ones (Unicode included).

 ```javascript
 arcspeceg = 'a-H';